wfordh/ottobasket_values/README.md

   - matchup analysis
 - add validation to make sure DRIP / DARKO dfs have not changed structure
 - write script for all of the ID mappings?
-- return more columns from pipeline and then select only a few for presentation so the others are present in the download
 - github actions to run it at 7 am, 11 am, 3 pm PST?
 - fix duplicates - Kanter / Freedom and traded players (eg Bol Bol, Kevin Knox).
 Probably just drop `tm_id` from all calculations as `player_id` is more important and doesn't change
 - add wampum.codes file?
-- traded players showing up 4x, presumably an issue with a join.
-Looks like can just drop duplicates